Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/02-logging-onto-cloud.md

 ## Login into your instance with ssh

-1. Copy and paste the command in the Code box below to your *terminal*, but **replace** `NN` with the number in your login key file name.
+1. Copy and paste the command in the Code box below to your *terminal*, but **replace** `NNN` with the number in your login key file name.

     Windows Git Bash users only:
-    - **copy** the command the usual Windows way: (1) highlight it with the mouse pointer while pressing the mouse left button and (2) press Ctrl-v (keys Ctrl and v simultaneously).
+    - **copy** the command the usual Windows way: (1) highlight it with the mouse pointer while pressing the mouse left button and (2) press Ctrl-C (keys Ctrl and C simultaneously).
     - but **paste** it the Linux/Unix way: by pressing the mouse middle button while hovering the mouse pointer over the Git Bash window.
 (Try with the right button if the middle button doesn't work.)
+Alternatively, right click and select `paste`.

     ~~~
     $ ssh -i login-key-instanceNNN.pem  csuser@instanceNNN.cloud-span.aws.york.ac.uk